-Leave him at home if he doesn’t want to go.
-You need to go for counseling on your own, whether or not he does.
+Even if your husband refuses counseling, you should still go on your own.
 You need tools to survive the betrayal, and to cope with the fact that others knew about the affair long before you did.

-For more tips on long term affairs with married men, Getting Over an Affair – How Long Does it Take?
+For more tips on long term affairs with married men, 8 Secrets About Fixing Unhealthy Relationships.